rizet/fenestella/docs/BUILD-DEPS.md

 # Build Dependencies
 ### nasm
-To build Skylight, you need nasm v2.15 or earlier.
-Otherwise, the assembler may spit out obsolete or archaic warnings.
-Whatever it is, it is unknown, so stick with v2.15.
+To build Skylight, NASM is required to compile the assembly source files.
+The files are written in NASM assembler syntax, so it is not possible to successfully compile this repository with any other assembler.
 ### clang
-Skylight builds with LLVM 14.0.0, however Skylight also compiles with `-pedantic` so there is a bit of backwards compatibility.
-Would not recommend using gcc4/clang5 or earlier.
+Skylight builds with the latest LLVM, and uses compiler-specific features and syntax.
+However, Skylight also compiles with `-pedantic` so there is a bit of backwards version compatibility.
+It is not recommended to use any version earlier than `clang-7`.
 ### mtools
-Just install mtools, no compatibility issues have been detected at this moment.
+Simply install mtools in order to format the FAT32 image, no version compatibility issues have been detected.
 ### wget
-You should already have this.
-If not, install it.
+This is probably already installed on most Linux distributions, but it is required in order to obtain the latest Limine bootloader image during creation of the OS image.
+### util-linux
+This package is almost definitely installed on all Linux distributions, as it is depended on by many core programs.
+However, if it is not installed, it is required to install it for the purposes of compilation.
-### ovmf
+### build-essential
-You need to have OVMF installed if you wish to run the OS through the Makefile.
+This package has different names on different distributions. `build-essential` is its name on Ubuntu.
+However, most distributions have a variation of this package which install basic development tools such as make, git, or compilers.
+Install this package regardless of which distribution you are using.